 OK, Enough with the History Lesson.
 What is Oxandrolone?

 Oxandrolone is a unique oral anabolic steroid hormone.
-Doctors use it to prevent frailty and muscle mass loss due to aging (sarcopenia) and other related catabolic clinical disorders such as HIV -related muscle wasting, severe burn injuries, trauma after surgery, and hepatitis.
+Licensed Medical Providers use it to prevent frailty and muscle mass loss due to aging (sarcopenia) and other related catabolic clinical disorders such as HIV -related muscle wasting, severe burn injuries, trauma after surgery, and hepatitis.

 Most steroids get FDA-approved, hit the market running, and then get banned because too many harsh side effects start to show up.
 Oxandrolone is unique because it remains FDA-approved even today.
 However, despite studies proving the safety of long-term use (1), Oxandrolone is classed as a schedule III consoled substance and is banned from recreational use.